 This was at a time when the grocery chains had started to push out the 28 little “Mom and Pop” stores that existed in town.
 So as these stores closed up, Al hired the former owners, who brought with them a wealth of experience plus their own following of loyal customers.
 Add to that his belief in the importance of customer service and cleanliness, and the result was a store strong enough to compete with the growing chain stores.
 Using this cornerstone as the foundation, Al began to expand his horizons.
 He went on to acquire a second store in Michigan City, and bought the Jim’s store in LaPorte, in the neighborhood where he grew up.
 Over the years, Al went on to become one of LaPorte County’s most prominent businessmen, giving back support to the community he loved.
 In recognition of that support, he was honored with both the prestigious Golden Deeds and Good Samaritan awards.
 As recently as 2011, Parents and Friends Inc. named one of their group homes in his honor.

 Sadly, Al passed away December 30, 2006, but his son Gil continues the tradition of service started so many years ago.
-There are presently six stores that comprise Lakeshore Foods Corporation – two in LaPorte, two in Michigan City, one in South Haven, and one in New Buffalo called Barney’s.
+There are presently five stores that comprise Lakeshore Foods Corporation – one in LaPorte, two in Michigan City, one in South Haven, and one in New Buffalo called Barney’s.
 Customer satisfaction and dedication to quality and freshness are still top priorities.
 And Gil continues to live in LaPorte County, having raised his family here, serving on numerous boards that help the community.
 Gil is presently Chairman of the Board of the Duneland Health Council.
 He is a past chairman of the Indiana Grocers and Convenience Stores Association, past Capital Campaign Chairman for the Salvation Army, past board member of Memorial Hospital and past member of the Midwest Grocers Foundation.
 His wife, Cindy, formerly served on the board of directors for Meals On Wheels, The Unity Foundation and Marquette Foundation.